Colloquia

 Welcome Seminar

 On Thursdays when colloqiua are not organized, the department hosts a Welcome Seminar.
-The goal of Welcome Seminar is to give an opportunity to new postdoctoral fellows and tenure track professors to introduce themselves to their colleagues.
-The talks are intended to be non-technical and accessible to graduate students as well.
-Welcome seminars are held on Thursdays when a colloquium is not organized at 4:30pm in Cockins Hall 240 and preceded by a tea reception at 4:00pm.
+The goal of the Welcome Seminar is to promote intellectual interaction between grad students and faculty, by advertising the work of postdoctoral fellows and tenure track professors – especially recent arrivals.
+The talks are intended to be non-technical and accessible to the entire department.
+Welcome seminars are held on Thursdays at 3:00pm.

 Seminars